sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 | **Exclusion**   | 3 |

 **4. Authentication Mechanism Assignment.**  Once you know how many authentication factors are required for a security area, you can determine the appropriate authentication mechanisms.
-NIST SP 800-116 describes available authentication mechanisms and provides guidance on how they can be applied.
-But you can choose to deviate from the NIST SP 800-116 recommended authentication mechanisms and select solutions that fit your particular agency’s needs.
+NIST SP 800-116, Revision 1, describes available authentication mechanisms and provides guidance on how they can be applied.
+But you can choose to deviate from the NIST SP 800-116, Revision 1, recommended authentication mechanisms and select solutions that fit your particular agency’s needs.<!--Validate against new SP 800-116 Rev. 1.-->

 **<Rachel suggests removing text noted above to here (end of removal).>**